15 Nausea Causes (A Comprehensive Guide by GI Doctor)

-CAUTION: Nausea and severe chest or stomach pain can be a sign of a dangerous health condition such as a HEART ATTACK.
-Please consult your doctor immediately if you have no explanation for your severe pain
+CAUTION: Nausea and severe chest or stomach pain can indicate a dangerous health condition such as a HEART ATTACK.
+Please consult your doctor immediately if you have no explanation for your severe pain.

 5- Psychic stress, anxiety, and Reactions to certain smells.

-But, this? rush? of hormones can affect your digestive system causing: (ref).
+But this?
+A rush? hormones can affect your digestive system, causing: (ref).

 - Nausea or vomiting.

 - Colics, diarrhea, or painful spasms in the bowel.

 Also, certain smells can trigger nausea or even vomiting.
 The reaction to smells is greatest among females, especially pregnant females. (discussed below)

 Nausea is one of the most common complaints during pregnancy.
 Up to 70% of pregnant women feel nauseous at some point during pregnancy (ref).
 It is thought to be due to increased pregnancy hormones such as estrogen and progesterone.

 Nausea (and vomiting) during pregnancy are more common in the morning (morning sickness).
 Fortunately, researchers found a decreased risk of miscarriage in women who have nausea with pregnancy (ref).